aakella1/knative-workshop-labs/09-WIP-Knative-Eventing-Brokers-Triggers.didact.md

 ## 4. Service

-Now, that you have the broker configured, you need to create the sinks eventingaloha and eventingbonjour, which will receive the filtered events.
+Now, that you have the broker configured, you need to create the sinks `eventingaloha` and `eventingbonjour`, which will receive the filtered events.

 Check out the Knative `eventing/eventing-aloha-sink.yaml` ([open](didact://?commandId=vscode.openFolder&projectFilePath=eventing/eventing-aloha-sink.yaml&completion=Opened%20the%20eventing/eventing-aloha-sink.yaml%20file "Opens the eventing/eventing-aloha-sink.yaml file"){.didact}):

 Also, check out the Knative `eventing/eventing-bonjour-sink.yaml` ([open](didact://?commandId=vscode.openFolder&projectFilePath=eventing/eventing-bonjour-sink.yaml&completion=Opened%20the%20eventing/eventing-bonjour-sink.yaml%20file "Opens the eventing/eventing-bonjour-sink.yaml file"){.didact}):

 The image being used by both of these services is identical.
-However, the difference in name aloha vs bonjour will make obvious which one is receiving a particular event.
+However, the difference in name `aloha` vs `bonjour` will make obvious which one is receiving a particular event.

 ## 5. Deploy Service

-Run the following commands to deploy the eventingaloha and eventingbonjour services:
+Run the following commands to deploy the `eventingaloha` and `eventingbonjour` services:

 ```
 oc apply -n knativetutorial -f eventing/eventing-aloha-sink.yaml